22 Pros and Cons of Living in Seattle

 Thinking about moving to Seattle, WA?

-Whether you’ve decided to make Seattle your new home or just want to try the city out to see if it’s for you, consider renting with Landing, which offers fully furnished apartments in Seattle with flexible leases that make it easy to move on your terms.
-Learn more about becoming a Landing member today!
+Whether you’ve decided to make Seattle your new home or just want to test the city out to see if it’s for you, consider renting with Landing, which offers fully furnished apartments in Seattle with flexible stays that make it easy to move on your terms.
+Check out our Seattle moving guide and learn more about becoming a Landing member today!